Provide a rigorous academic and clinical curriculum that prepares students to pass the PANCE examination

-The University of South Dakota provides a 24-month PA curriculum.
+The University of South Dakota provides a 24 month PA curriculum.
 The didactic phase (12 months) is delivered across three semesters.
-The first semester includes basic sciences, foundational coursework (gross anatomy, human physiology and introduction to clinical basic sciences), which are taught by the basic science faculty.
+The first semester includes basic sciences foundational coursework (gross anatomy, human physiology and introduction to clinical basic sciences), which are taught by the basic science faculty.
 Additionally, PA faculty teach the introductory Professional Practice course and Research Perspectives.
-The second and third semesters include coursework in a body-system fashion where the content (clinical medicine, physical exam, and pharmacology) are taught concurrently for each body system.
-The clinical phase (12 months) is delivered across South Dakota and requires that students complete eight clinical rotations and two elective ones.
+In the second and third semester includes coursework in a body-system fashion where the content (clinical medicine, physical exam, and pharmacology) are taught concurrently for each body system.
+The clinical phase (12 months) is delivered across South Dakota and requires that students complete eight clinical rotations and two electives.

 Throughout the curriculum, we develop and refine educational activities that will prepare students to practice: simulation, OSCEs and case studies.
 We also ensure an optimal educational experience for students, as demonstrated by:

 - Satisfaction with educational preparation as measured by the Preceptor survey

 Five-year average (2016-2020): "Quality of training before they enter clinical rotations"